 We have found that the children in our classes also invent their own games, and want to add their own cards to extend the game.
 It is not unusual for our games to have more than 60 cards in each game, with the children having two or three cards each.

-Thank you for viewing the products in our store.
+Thank you for visiting our store and viewing our products.